 Learn how – by hearing from Kurt directly!

 We’re joining together with him and AWS to discuss how to empower your team to use AWS CloudWatch data to optimize cloud costs.
-Join us for a webinar on June 26 at 2 PM Eastern/11 AM Pacific.
+The webinar is now complete – watch a replay here!

 The webinar will give you an understanding of: